Dark Adventure

-Dark Adventure is a dimetric action-adventure game produced by Konami and released for arcades in North America in 1987.
-It was the first arcade game by Konami that allowed up to three players simultaneously.
-The game was also released as (魔獣の王国, Majū no Ōkoku) in Japan, and as Devil World in other countries outside North America, although these versions feature significant gameplay differences and only allow up to two players.
+Dark Adventure, released as in Japan and Devil World in PAL territories, is a 1987 action-adventure video game developed and published by Konami for arcades.
+It was released on North America in May 22, 1987 and Japan on October 14, 1987.
+It was the first arcade game by Konami that allowed up to three players, which was only available in the North American version.
+Hamster Corporation released the game as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4 in August 2023.

 Plot

 An archeologist named Dr. Condor discovers the coffin of a demon in ancient ruins.
 During a press conference announcing his discovery, he decides to open the coffin for the first time, only to be transported into another world alongside a reporter named Labryna and another archeologist named Zorlock.
 The three heroes must now fight their way out of the Devil World in order to defeat the evil Demon King who is keeping them trapped and return to the human world.